draggeta/AzureLab/ex3/README_EN.md

 </details>

-## NAT Gateway
+## NAT gateway deployment

-We will deploy a `NAT Gateway` (`NGW`) and attach it to the SD-WAN subnet. `NGWs` have the [benefit](https://learn.microsoft.com/en-us/azure/virtual-network/nat-gateway/nat-gateway-resource) of creating NAT translation entries based on:
+We will deploy a `NAT gateway` (`NGW`) and attach it to the SD-WAN subnet. `NGWs` have the [benefit](https://learn.microsoft.com/en-us/azure/virtual-network/nat-gateway/nat-gateway-resource) of creating NAT translation entries based on:
 * source IP
 * destination IP
 * source port